 Many of us experience life as unpredictable.
 Insuring that our work spaces are supportive, is the purpose of Feng Shui.
 There are a few key Feng Shui principles (based on thousands of years of experience mind you) that will give you the edge you need to land the deal, get the client, dodge a bullet (or lay off) or be chosen for the award.
-At very least following the 8 point Feng Shui office checklist for success will offer you greater vitality and health at the office.
+It is also important to consider the comfort of the environment you are in.
+For example, you may want to invest in new office desks that helps you feel as comfortable as possible.
+At the very least following the 8 point Feng Shui office checklist for success will offer you greater vitality and health at the office.

 1. It is important to have a solid wall behind you.
 If that’s not possible then have the highest back chair you can.
 The further back you sit in a room the stronger your position.

 2. Have a full view of the door without being in direct line with it and never sit behind the swing of your door.
 This is called the “command position.”